-1. The plan identifies two types of country residential subdivision in the District comprising single parcel country residential and multiparcel country residential.

-- Single a. parcel country residential subdivision is the subdivision of a single residential parcel from an agricultural holding where the purpose of the subdivision is to provide for the legal separation of the residential use from an agricultural holding creating a residential building site and space, rather than productive agricultural property.

-- b.
-Multiparcel country

-residential development

-is clustered, small lot

-rural residential

-development where the

-essential land

-requirement is for a

-residential building site

-and space, rather than

-for productive

-agricultural purposes.

-- 2. Agricultural residential development residential development in the absence of subdivision on agricultural holdings where agriculture operations and residential uses remain directly related or tied.
-Agricultural residential development is subject compliance Agricultural Policies of

-this plan.

-- 1. The subdivision of land for country residential purposes shall meet all requisite government department requirements including but not limited to Saskatchewan Ministry of Environment and the Saskatoon District Health Region. - 2.
-Residential development shall meet or exceed the onsite sewage treatment requirements as provided by the Saskatoon District Health Region within the Review Process for Onsite Wastewater Disposal Systems for Developments and Subdivisions. - 3.
-Residential subdivisions shall, when deemed necessary by Corman Park, enter into servicing agreements to provide services that directly or indirectly serve the subdivision.
+Types of Country Residential Subdivision The plan identifies two types of country residential subdivision in the District comprising single parcel country residential and multi-parcel country residential. a.
+Single parcel country residential subdivision is the subdivision of a single residential parcel from an agricultural holding where the purpose of the subdivision is to provide for the legal separation of the residential use from an agricultural holding creating a residential building site and space, rather than productive agricultural property. b.
+Multi-parcel country residential development is clustered, Agricultural Residential Development small lot rural residential development where the essential land requirement is for a residential building site and space, rather than for productive agricultural purposes.
+2. Agricultural residential development is residential development in the absence of subdivision on agricultural holdings where agriculture operations and residential uses remain directly related or tied.
+Agricultural residential development is subject to compliance with Agricultural Policies of this plan.
+Compliance with Provincial Requirements 5.2 General Development Policies: 1.
+The subdivision of land for country residential purposes shall meet all requisite government department requirements including but not limited to Saskatchewan Ministry of Environment and the Saskatchewan Health Authority.
+Review Process for Onsite Wastewater Disposal Systems 2.
+Residential development shall meet or exceed the onsite sewage treatment requirements as provided by the Saskatchewan Health Authority within the Review Process for Onsite Wastewater Disposal Systems for Developments and Subdivisions.
+Servicing Agreements Required Residential subdivisions shall, when deemed necessary by Corman Park, enter into servicing agreements to provide services that directly or indirectly serve the subdivision.